 Owning a car gives you a sense of freedom and more independence than you could’ve imagined in your wildest dreams, which is why it’s one of the most special feelings in the world!
-However, it also comes with a ton of responsibilities, so getting informed about owning a car beforehand is crucial.
+However, it also comes with a ton of responsibilities like knowing the condition of your car so that you’d know when to call services, so getting informed about owning a car beforehand is crucial.
 Therefore, here are five tips you need to pay attention to when purchasing your first car.

 Do you really need a car?

 Before even starting to think about buying a car, first establish your transportation needs and think about whether you need a car after all.
 Do you travel often?
 Do you commute?
 Do you have a family living far from you?
 How often do you use public transportation?
 Will you be able to pay for the fuel, auto insurance, parking and other costs?

 Take all these things into account and try to be truthful to yourself – do you really need a car or do you just want to own one?
 If you won’t able to support it month after month and use it that often, don’t buy one – it’s as simple as that.
 Renting a car, borrowing it from a close friend, purchasing a bicycle or sticking to public transportation are still good options.

 Choosing between a new and used car seems like the hardest decision in your life, but it essentially comes down only to one thing – what can you afford?
 If you have enough money for a new car, don’t think twice before going to the car dealership and buying the newest model they have.
 If not, don’t even think about a new car because fantasizing about it without being in a position to purchase makes no sense.
 Instead, think of a used car since one can call car repair services to fix it up to save on cash..
 Therefore, take a look at your finance and see if you’re able to finance a new car.
 If the answer is positive, the only thing left to do is decide which model you’re going to buy.